Moravian Slovakia

 Moravian Slovakia, also called Slovácko (Slovácko, older Moravské Slovensko) is a cultural region in the southeastern part of the Czech Republic.
 It lies in the historical region of Moravia, on the border with Slovakia (the Slovak region of Záhorie) and Austria.
 It is known for its characteristic folklore, music, wine, costumes and traditions.
 The area forms part of both the Zlín and South Moravian administrative regions.

 Its main centre is the town of Uherské Hradiště which is located on the Morava River.
-Other important towns include Uherský Brod, Břeclav, Hodonín, Strážnice and Kyjov.
+Other important towns include Uherský Brod, Břeclav, Hodonín, Strážnice, Dubňany and Kyjov.
 In the 9th century the region of Moravian Slovakia was the centre of the Great Moravian empire.

 Subregions

 Moravian Slovakia is divided into six subregions: Dolňácko, Horňácko, Podluží, Moravské Kopanice, Hanácké Slovácko and Luhačovické zálesí.

 Economy

 Moravian Slovakia is noted for its viticulture.

 Language

 Natives of this region speak the Eastern Moravian dialects of the Czech language, which are transitional dialects between Czech and Slovak.
 Due to these cultural and linguistic links to Slovakia, many ethnographers until the 20th century used to consider Moravian Slovaks as a people which politically belonged to Moravia and the Bohemian Crown but ethnographically and culturally to the Slovak ethnic group.
 Historically, there were also significant numbers of German speakers who also influenced local speech.